 Check the other vehicle.
-It must have a 12-volt. battery with a negative ground system.
+It must have a 12-volt battery with a negative ground system.

 If the other system isn't a 12-volt system with a negative ground, both vehicles can be damaged.

-- Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
+Get the vehicles close enough so the jumper cables can reach, but be sure the vehicles aren't touching each other.
 If they are, it could cause a ground connection you don't want.
-You wouldn't be able to start your Chevrolet, and the bad grounding could damage the electrical systems. - You could be injured if the vehicles roll.
-Set the parking brake firmly on each vehicle.
-Put an automatic transaxle in PARK (P) or a manual transaxle in NEUTRAL (N). - Turn off the ignition on both vehicles.
+You wouldn't be able to start your Chevrolet, and the bad grounding could damage the electrical systems.

+To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved in the jump start procedure.
+Put an automatic transaxle in PARK (P) or a manual transaxle in NEUTRAL (N) before setting the parking brake.

+Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter.
 Turn off all lamps that aren't needed as well as radios.
 This will avoid sparks and help save both batteries.
 In addition, it could save your radio.